gSchool/ada-1-intro-to-ruby/06-apis/intro-to-apis.md

 To help us out, we will install the [JSON Viewer chrome extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh).
 This handy tool will format JSON in an easy-to-read way.
 Try it out now!

+For Firefox you can try the [JSONView extension](https://addons.mozilla.org/en-US/firefox/addon/jsonview/), it similarly formats JSON in a readable way.

 ## The Request/Response Cycle

 <!-- NB: if you update this text, please also update the similar text in ../08-rails/requests-and-responses.md -->